Yakitrak/ticktick-alfred-workflow/README.md

 This workflow allows you to search, open, add, and complete tasks in [TickTick](https://ticktick.com/)

-This workflow is not an official TickTick product and is not affiliated with TickTick in any way.

 <img src="/docs/main.gif" width="500" height="400" alt="TickTick Alfred Workflow" />

 ## Table of Contents